Evidence Level

 Omega-3 for Mild-to-Moderate Alzheimer's Disease — OmegAD

 2006 randomized, double-blind, placebo-controlled trial (OmegAD) in 204 patients with mild-to-moderate AD receiving DHA-rich omega-3 vs placebo.
-(Freund-Levi et al. 2006, Arch Neurol)
+(Freund-, Arch Neurol)

 204 mild-moderate AD patients.

-PRIMARY ENDPOINT NEGATIVE overall.
+Primary endpoint negative overall.
 Subgroup with very mild AD showed cognitive stabilization.
-Subsequent larger MIDAS, ALPHA-Omega trials also weak.
+Subsequent larger MIDAS, alpha-Omega trials also weak.
 Modern AD landscape includes lecanemab/donanemab; omega-3 has no established AD treatment role.

 8

-Omega-3 for Rheumatoid Arthritis — RCT
+Omega-3 for Rheumatoid Arthritis — Clinical Trial

-2017 RCT in 139 patients with active RA receiving omega-3 vs placebo.
+2017 clinical trial in 139 patients with active RA receiving omega-3 vs placebo.
 (Various RA omega-3 trials.)

 139 RA patients.